wordofwarning/wordofwarning.org/current/2016-spring/macaskill/index.md

 Box Office Tel: 0161 274 0600

 ####Access Information
 Age advisory: 16+ With no interval, the show lasts approximately 50 minutes.
-Primarily English spoken word, features nudity, strong language and sexual themes).
+Primarily English spoken word, features nudity, strong language and sexual themes.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 ####More
 *Tell, me about it, Stud.
 Well, Dr Freud tells me I'm missing something and I think he's right.
 He tells me that until I get over it and turn my desire for that missing thing into a desire for a baby I'm gonna be in deep shit.
 He also tells me he doesn't really get chicks…*